What is A Surge Arrester, and How Does it Work?

 Ohio Brass Surge Protectors are a must-have for any home or business with sensitive electronics.
 Ohio Brass Surge Protectors offer reliable protection from power surges and power outages.
 Ohio Brass has developed surge protectors with advanced technology that can provide up to 8,000 Joules of energy suppression.
 This phenomenal level of protection helps safeguard valuable electronics and keeps users safe from electrical hazards.

-Ohio Brass has also integrated a 15-minute thermal cut-off fuse into the surge protectors, so if the device is subject to an abnormally high voltage it will be shut off quickly, protecting their electronics and cutting losses dramatically.
+Ohio Brass has also integrated a 15-minute thermal cut-off fuse into the surge protectors, so if the device is subject to an abnormally high voltage, it will be shut off quickly, protecting their electronics and cutting losses dramatically.
 Ohio Brass' advanced surge protection makes their surge protectors the ideal choice for all your power needs.

 Advantages of Using Surge Arresters